 They have completed their postgraduate training and do not require supervision by a more senior doctor.

-With the exception of General Practitioners, specialists in Ireland are generally referred to as ‘consultants’.
+With the exception of General Practitioners and Public Health physicians, specialists in Ireland are generally referred to as ‘consultants’.

 The first step in the specialist career pathway is a five to six-year undergraduate medical degree programme.